Behachee/Predicting-missing-links-co-occurrence-network/README.md

 - XGBoost
 - Graph Neural Network

-Each model is contained in a separate module within the `models` directory.
+Each model is contained in a separate notebook within the `models` directory.

 ## Feature Engineering